jinghuazhao/pQTLdata/README.md

 It aggregates protein panel data and metadata for protein quantitative trait locus (pQTL) tools, 'pQTLtools', <https://jinghuazhao.github.io/pQTLtools/>.
-The data encompass affinity-based panels such as Olink and Somascan, along with their mass spectrometry-based counterparts from CellCarta and Seer.
+The data encompass affinity-based panels such as 'Olink', <https://olink.com/> and 'Somascan', <https://somalogic.com/>, along with their mass spectrometry-based counterparts from 'CellCarta', <https://cellcarta.com/> and 'Seer', <https://seer.bio/>.
 The metadata include updated annotations and publication details.

 ### Installation